 From 1984 to 1988, the National Automotive Journalism Association (predecessor to IAMC) conducted workshops and hosted Awards Ceremonies at Imperial Palace in Las Vegas, Nevada.

 On hiatus until 1996, the competition returned as the International Automotive Media Competition (IAMC) , still held at the Imperial Palace.
 Moving to the SEMA Show in 1999 and then to New York in 2002.
 Noting that only little more than 30% of award winners collected their honors in person, it was decided that no ceremony would be held in 2006 and awards were shipped direct to honorees.

 In 2007, the IAMC combined with North American Concept Vehicle of the Year (NACVOTY) and both ceremonies were held at the Automotive Hall of Fame in Dearborn, Michigan.
 No IAMC ceremony was held in 2012, or 2013.
 It was 2014 when the IAMC administration passed to Tom Kelley.
 The ceremony was held again with NACVOTY at the Vinsetta Garage Restaurant in Berkley, Michigan.
-In 2015, the IAMC and NACVOTY award presentations moved to the Concours d'Elegance of America at St. John's, Plymouth, Michigan.
+For 2015, the IAMC and NACVOTY moved to the Concours d'Elegance of America at St. John's, Plymouth, Michigan.

 1984-1988 -- National Automotive Journalism Association | Imperial Palace, Las Vegas, NV

 1996-1998 -- International Automotive Media Competition (IAMC) | Imperial Palace, Las Vegas, NV.

 1999-2001 -- International Automotive Media Competition (IAMC) | SEMA, Las Vegas, NV.

 2002-2005 -- International Automotive Media Competition (IAMC) | Sardi's, New York City, NY